ariben/doc_insight/README.md

 ## Usage

-To start Dr. Data, simply execute the compiled binary without parameters.
+To start Doc InSight, simply execute the compiled binary without parameters.

 By default, webcam device 0 will be used.
 If you need to change the device ID, do so in qr.cpp.